Heidi Guenther: Biography

 Guenther was born in San Francisco.
-She was raised in Los Osos, and trained at School of the American Ballet and Houston Ballet School during the summer.
+She was raised in Los Osos, and trained at School of the American Ballet and Houston Ballet Academy during the summer.
 Guenther earned a full scholarship to the San Francisco Ballet School when she was twelve.
 She performed throughout high school and in 1994, performed in "Symphony in C" at the Kennedy Center.

 She was first told to lose weight by the San Francisco Ballet School.
 In 1994 and in 1995, Artistic director Anna-Marie Holmes encouraged Guenther to lose weight, eventually going to 110 pounds.
 The weight loss did not stop here.
-Gunther continued to drop weight at an alarmingly quick rate.
+Guenther continued to drop weight at an alarmingly quick rate.
 Guenther was soon promoted to the Boston Ballet in 1994 as an apprentice dancer.
 A colleague, Kyra Strasberg, called Guenther, "a very, very talented dancer with a gorgeous light jump."

 Guenther broke her foot in the first season, as an apprentice.
 She did not seek medical attention, because she was afraid she would lose her contract.
 Instead she rested her foot when she wasn't dancing, causing her to gain five pounds.
 The Boston Ballet did urge her to not lose any more weight in an evaluation given in January 1997.
 At the time, the company was worried that she may have an eating disorder.
 Though the company noticed her weight loss they did not follow up with her about it.
 Boston Ballet did not address the issue that was an eating disorder.
 She was considered "dangerously thin" by the ballet's records.
 Holmes, however, told Guenther before she left for summer vacation starting in June 1995, that if she didn't lose the five pounds she gained, she would not gain a contract.
 Guenther wrote a note to herself for that summer vacation, renewing her commitment to lose weight, "They always pick people for parts who are skinny."
 While the Boston Ballet did counsel her to gain weight, Guenther's mother noticed that the thinner her daughter was, the more dancing roles she was given.
 This added to the pressure already placed on Heidi to lose weight.